bszarlej/flame_camera_tools/README.md

 In the future, this package will also be published on [pub.dev](https://pub.dev/), the official package repository for Dart and Flutter.

-## Features
+# Features

-- Smooth follow behavior where the speed is dependent on the distance to the target
+- Smooth Follow: The camera smoothly follows a target component, adjusting the speed based on the distance.
-- Shake Effect which can be applied to any PositionProvider
+- Shake Effect: Apply a shake effect to any PositionProvider.
-- Zooming in/out
+- Zooming: Zoom in or out with customizable durations.
-- Focusing on a position or a component
+- Focus Effects: Focus the camera on a position or component.
-- Every effect can be customized with a duration and a curve
+- Customizable Effects: Modify the duration and curve of each effect.
-- Possibility to chain effects using futures
+- Chaining Effects: Seamlessly chain multiple effects using Futures.

-### CameraComponent Extension Methods
+## CameraComponent Extension Methods
-- smoothFollow() - Smoothly follows a ReadOnlyPositionProvider with a specified stiffness
+- smoothFollow() – Smoothly follows a ReadOnlyPositionProvider with adjustable stiffness.
-- shake() - Shakes the camera
+- shake() – Apply a shake effect to the camera.
-- zoomTo() - Zooms in or out
+- zoomTo() – Zoom in or out with a customizable duration and curve.
-- focusOn() - Focuses on a certain position in the world
+- focusOn() – Focus on a particular position in the world.
-- focusOnComponent() - Focuses on the specified component
+- focusOnComponent() – Focus on a specific component.

 ## Usage